-The International Baccalaureate has already educated over 1 million students since it was founded more than 40 years ago, earning a reputation for quality education, high standards, consistent and rigorous assessment, and leadership in international education.
+The International Baccalaureate has already educated over 1 million students since it was founded about 50 years ago, earning a reputation for quality education, high standards, consistent and rigorous assessment, and leadership in international education.
 It synthesises the best research and practice from a range of national systems with the wealth of knowledge and experience in international schools.
 The IB’s programmes for students aged 3 to 19 help develop the intellectual, personal, emotional and social skills to live, learn and work in a rapidly globalising world.
 At present there are a further 1 million IB students at approximately 4000 schools in 144 countries studying the PYP, MYP and Diploma programmes.

 The IB Mission Statement